-Sullivan's decorated resume is undoubtedly among the most impressive in the country, as it includes two NCAA "Trophy" Team finishes, six Big Ten team titles, one Big Ten "Triple Crown," as well as three individual NCAA Champions, and one NCAA Champion relay.
+Sullivan's decorated resume is undoubtedly among the most impressive in the country, as it includes two NCAA "Trophy" Team finishes, seven Big Ten team titles, one Big Ten "Triple Crown," as well as three individual NCAA Champions, and one NCAA Champion relay.

-Since taking the reigns of both the men's and women's programs in 2006, Sullivan has remained steadfast to the vision of having two programs in the top tier of the conference and the NCAA, with both the men's and women's squads making outstanding statements during the 2011-12 campaign, highlighted by the Nittany Lions' haul of 12 USTFCCCA First Team All-America finishes on the year.
+Since taking the reigns of both the men's and women's programs in 2006, Sullivan has remained steadfast to the vision of having two programs in the top tier of the conference and the NCAA, with both the men's and women's squads making outstanding statements during the 2012-13 campaign, highlighted by the Nittany Lions' haul of 11 USTFCCCA First Team All-America finishes on the year.

 Fritz Spence: Fritz Spence is in his seventh year coaching the Nittany Lion jumpers and multi-event athletes, after six outstanding years in Happy Valley.
 In his first six years with the Nittany Lions, Spence has overseen 13 All-America efforts, including Gayle Hunter, who claimed a total of nine All-America certificates under Spence's watch.
 Spence took on a new coaching role in 2012, overseeing the Nittany Lion men's and women's javelin throwers, including All-America finishers Laura Loht and Lauren Kenney.
-The Nittany Lions javelinists had a stellar season under Spence, beginning with a victory at Kenney at the prestigious Penn Relays Carnival.
+The Nittany Lions javelinists had a stellar season under Spence, beginning with a victory for Kenney at the prestigious Penn Relays Carnival.
 During the championship portion of the season, Spence guided the duo to a one-two finish at the Big Ten Championships with Loht taking top honors.

-Randy Bungard: Director and Head Coach of Track and Field/Cross Country Beth Alford-Sullivan has announced to hiring of Randy Bungard, who will step in as an assistant coach, overseeing the Nittany Lions' highly successful sprints, hurdles, and relays contingent.
-Bungard brings over 20 years of coaching experience to Happy Valley, most recently serving as the Head Men's and Women's Track and Field Coach at Texas A&M University - Corpus Christi.
-Over his career, Bungard has coached numerous NCAA Champions, and nearly 100 All-Americans.
+Randy Bungard: Randy Bungard is entering his second year overseeing the Nittany Lions' highly successful sprints, hurdles and relays contingent.
+In his first year with the Nittany Lions, Bungard had outstanding success including coaching two individual Big Ten Champions as well as leading the Nittany Lions to a 4x200m collegiate record.
+Bungard brings over 20 years of coaching experience to Happy Valley, previously serving as the Head Men's and Women's Track and Field Coach at Texas A&M University - Corpus Christi.
+Over his career, Bungard has coached numerous NCAA Champions and nearly 100 All-Americans.

-Kevin Kelly: Director and Head Coach of Track and Field/Cross Country Beth Alford-Sullivan announced the hiring of Kevin Kelly, who has signed on at Penn State after enjoying a highly successful 11-year coaching stint at Rutgers, The State University of New Jersey.
-Kelly will serve as an assistant coach for the Nittany Lions, covering men's horizontal and vertical jumps, as well as overseeing the men's multi-event athletes, and men's and women's pole vaulters.
+Kevin Kelly:Kevin Kelly is entering his second year with the Nittany Lions after enjoying a highly successful 11-year coaching stint at Rutgers, The State University of New Jersey.
+Kelly serves as an assistant coach for the Nittany Lions, covering men's horizontal and vertical jumps, as well as overseeing the men's multi-event athletes, and men's and women's pole vaulters.
+His outstanding 2013 season was capped off by guiding high jumper Jon Hendershot to a school record jump of 7-3.25 (2.22m).
 Prior to his departure from New Brunswick, he was overseeing the efforts of all the Scarlet Knight's field event athletes.

 Additional staff members include outstanding high school, collegiate and club coaches.
 Varsity athletes will serve as instructors and counselors.